- Alise Talley

 5. Take Advantage of Internal Linking

-Internal linking is when you provide a link to another part of your website for the user to be redirected to.
+Internal linking is when you provide a link to another part of your website for the user to be redirected.
 By including internal links, you’re giving your site structure.
 Search engines favor websites with more internal links, and it can increase your ranking on the SERPs.